Vicky Kaushal: Artistry and public image

 Following his debut, Kaushal was regarded by the media as one of the most promising newcomers in Hindi cinema.
 According to Firstpost, while Kaushal did not have the conventional looks by Hindi cinema standards, his "merit as a performer shone through right from his first film" and put him in a group of young actors who brought change in the concept of a typical hero.
 His roles and performances have since been studied by critics.
 Writing for Elle in 2019, Rajeev Masand pointed to "the unmistakable vulnerability in his eyes that comes from 'feeling' and 'living' his parts".
 While discussing his career in a 2021 article, Asjad Nazir of Eastern Eye wrote that Kaushal's "chameleon-like ability to morph himself into any character has already resulted in an impressive body of work and turned him into the go-to guy for demanding roles that add weight to a major movie."
 Also that year, Alaka Sahani of The Indian Express described him as "the most-dependable actor among the current crop", while Filmfare magazine hailed him as "one of the finest actors of this generation."

-Kaushal is a method actor.
-He is particularly known for his professionalism and full commitment to each role; he severely dehydrated himself and smoked heavily for Raman Raghav 2.0 and has gone through major physical transformations for several of his roles in films including Sanju, Uri : The Surgical Strike and Sardar Udham, believing it helps him achieve the "right look" and thus benefits his performance.
+Kaushal is a method actor; he severely dehydrated himself and smoked heavily for Raman Raghav 2.0 and has gone through major physical transformations for several of his roles in films including Sanju (2018), Uri: The Surgical Strike (2019), Sardar Udham (2021), Sam Bahadur (2023), and Chhaava (2025), believing it helps him achieve the "right look" and thus benefits his performance.
 Kaushal's efforts to avoid typecasting by means of diverse parts in various film genres have been lauded by critics.
 In a 2018 interview with The Telegraph, he explained that "the idea is to never be repetitive... if I have done a role that's taken me to a certain space emotionally, I won't repeat that".
 Bollywood Hungama describes him as "a perfect mix of versatility, natural talent and dedication".
-Kaushal has featured frequently on Rediff.com's annual list of Bollywood's Best Actors.
+Kaushal has featured frequently on Rediff.coms annual list of Bollywood's Best Actors.

 Kaushal has been cited as one of the most attractive Indian celebrities by the media.
 He topped The Times of India's listing of the country's most desirable men of 2018, and was ranked at No. 4 in 2019 as well as 2020.
 In 2018, Forbes India included him in their 30 Under 30 list as well as their list of 'Tycoons of Tomorrow'.
 The following year, he appeared on the magazine's Celebrity 100 list, which ranked him 72nd with an estimated annual income of ₹104.2 million.
 Kaushal was also India's most-searched film actor in 2019, according to Google.
 In 2016 and 2021, he was listed as one of the best-dressed male celebrities by the Indian edition of GQ magazine.